 Delving Beyond the Date Stone: A Guide to Property Research in Wellington County

 Every structure has a history, as does every stand of trees or vacant field.
-Many who are curious about the history of lands or buildings are unsure how to go about learning more about them.
-This article walks the reader through the process of property research, whether the subject of interest is a house, a farm, a business, or a plot of vacant land.
+This article walks the reader through the process of property research, whether the subject of interest is a house, a farm, a business, or a plot of land.
 With the aid of illustrations and examples, “Delving Beyond the Date Stone” makes clear what resources are out there, what one can expect to glean from them and, importantly, where to find them.
-Though focussed on Wellington County, the approach and resources explored in this article are applicable to municipalities across Ontario.
+While focused on Wellington County, the approaches explored in this article are applicable to municipalities across Ontario.

 Elysia DeLaurentis, “Delving Beyond the Date Stone: A Guide to Property Research in Wellington County,” Wellington County History 21 (2008): 65-81.

-Through the Wellington County Museum and Archives, a free digital version of this journal can also be accessed here.
+Available through the Wellington County Museum and Archives gift shop.
+A free digital version of this journal can also be accessed here.

 Remembering Pilkington Township: Lives, Loves and Labour